confidential-containers/td-shim/doc/tdshim_spec.md

 #### PCI Interrupt Routing

-Since TDShim does not report any DSDT, we need a way to replace _PRT method in ASL.
+If VMM does not pass DSDT, VMM needs a way to replace _PRT method in ASL.
 This is done by Simple Static PCI Routing Table (SPRT).
 This table reports the PCI device routing information in legacy way, which is similar to PCI Interrupt Routing table in PCI Firmware Specification, section 2.6.2, Get PCI Interrupt Routing Expansions, and I/O Interrupt Assignment Entries in Multi-Processor Specification, 4.3.4, I/O Interrupt Assignment Entries.

 TODO: Need reserve the table signature in ACPI spec.